-Source: Google Earth 2016, Imagery date 9 December 2014.
+Source: Google Earth 2015, Imagery date 7 December 2014.

-4.1.2.
-Climate
+4.1.2 Climate

 Being an equatorial country, Vanuatu has relatively uniform temperature throughout the year.
 The country has two distinct seasons - a warm wet season from November to April and a cooler dry season from May to October.
-Across Vanuatu the annual average temperatures are between 23.5-27.5°C. Luganville has an average annual temperature of 26 [C]0 with August averaging at 24 [C]0.
-Changes in the temperature from season to season are strongly tied to changes in the surrounding ocean temperature.
+Across Vanuatu the annual average temperatures are between 23.5-27.5°C. Port Vila has an average annual temperature of 25 [C with August averaging at 23 [C. Changes in the temperature from season to season are strongly tied to changes in the surrounding ocean temperature.
 Rainfall in Vanuatu is affected by the South Pacific Convergence Zone.
-Monthly averages in Santo fluctuate between 100-300mm per month with August and September being the driest months.
+On the windward side of Efate, annual rainfall is measured from 2400 and 3000 mm and is almost half that amount on the leeward side4.

 Mountains also play a role in the variations in rainfall across some islands.
 During the wet season, rainfall is particularly high on the windward (south-east) side of the mountain ranges of the bigger islands, and scarce on the leeward (north-west) sides, especially during the dry season.
 Vanuatu's climate varies considerably from year to year due to the El Niño Southern Oscillation.
 This is a climate pattern that occurs across the tropical Pacific Ocean and affects weather around the world.
 There are two extreme phases of the El Niño-Southern Oscillation: El Niño and La Niña.
 There is also a neutral phase.
 In both Port Vila and Aneityum El Niño events tend to bring drier conditions as well as a late start to the wet season and cooler than normal dry seasons.
-The opposite occurs during La Niña events.
+The opposite occurs during La Niña events5.